PSLmodels/Tax-Calculator/CONTRIBUTING.md

 Tax-Calculator.
 Different workflows may be necessary in some situations, in which case other contributors are here to help.

-1. Before you edit the Tax-Calculator source code on your machine, make sure you have the latest version of the central Tax-Calculator repository by executing the following **four** Git commands:
+1. Before you edit the Tax-Calculator source code on your computer, make sure you have the latest version of the central Tax-Calculator repository by executing the following **four** Git commands (or the script described at the end of this step):

    a.
 Tell Git to switch to the master branch in your local repo.
       Navigate to your local Tax-Calculator directory and enter the